national-data-platform/ndp-jupyterhub/README.md

    Note: the content notebooks and other files inside the image typically is downloaded from separate repo:
    - https://github.com/national-data-platform/jupyter-notebooks
 4. There are few other Jupyter dependencies in the following GIT repos:
- - https://github.com/national-data-platform/jupyter-templates - this is to override few UI web pages, based on this guide: https://jupyterhub.readthedocs.io/en/stable/howto/templates.html#extending-templates
+ - ~~https://github.com/national-data-platform/jupyter-templates - this is to override few UI web pages, based on this guide: https://jupyterhub.readthedocs.io/en/stable/howto/templates.html#extending-templates.~~ Note: this is not needed anymore as pics and templates are hardcoded into hub image (helm/k8s_hub_docker_image/Dockerfile).
  - https://github.com/national-data-platform/ndp-jupyterlab-extension - NDP extension for JupyterLab.
 It is being installed on single-user server instance each time while spawning.
 Defined in `spawner_env.py` files.
  - https://github.com/national-data-platform/jupyterlab-git - Special version of JupyterLab GIT extension.
 It was created to allow passing GIT link into GIT Clone dialog for NDP needs.
 It is being installed on single-user server instance each time while spawning.
 Defined in `spawner_env.py` files.
 5. The main JupyterHub image is customized as well to be able to serve NDP logo images.
-It can be modified and built from `helm/customize/Dockerfile`.
+It can be modified and built from `helm/k8s_hub_docker_image/Dockerfile`.
 In case of creating new image version, it has to be modified inside `helm/ndp-hub/values_<env>.yaml` files:
    ```
    hub:
      image: